Garmin Fenix 5S Plus Review

 I wouldn’t go as far as dying Will, but lots of people do like to run with music and, by extension, podcasts.
 After all, an MP3 is an MP3 is an MP3.

 First up: there’s no speaker.
 Quite a few running watches do have inbuilt speakers.
-So you are dependent on your bluetooth headphones/speakers having a decent battery charge with the Fenix 5S Plus.
+So you are dependent on your Bluetooth headphones/speakers having a decent battery charge with the Fenix 5S Plus.

 If you want to live-stream music over the internet then you will need to “dream on”, rather than Shakespeare’s “play on”.
 No Garmin has got any kind of inbuilt cellular connectivity.
-You’d only technically be able to live streamt via a smartphone when running…yet another thing for you to carry and charge.
+You’d only technically be able to live stream via a smartphone when running…yet another thing for you to carry and charge.
 And that’s pretty pointless as we already know that MANY watches can act as a remote control for the music played via your phone.
 So you would be better of using your smartphone if you want to live-stream music as you run.

 What Garmin present in their music offering is flawed.
 But the same is true of nearly all of the other competitive Running-With-Music options.
 There’s a Looong way to go before the perfect running+music device exists, much of the delays will be caused by music licensing restrictions.